lauris/jekyll-lambda/README.md

 git clone git@github.com:YourUsername/jekyll-lambda.git
 ```

-Edit, add and modify as you wish.
+Edit, add and modify the theme and content as you wish.
 Then run with Jekyll command line utility.

 ```
 jekyll serve -w